SomeRanDev/reflaxe/README.md

 // BaseCompiler abstract class abstract class BaseCompiler {
    //---------
    // This function is given data about Haxe classes.
-It must either return a String of the source code this
+It must either return a String of
-   // class generates, or `null` if the class should be ignored. public abstract function compileClass(classType: ClassType, varFields: ClassFieldVars, funcFields: ClassFieldFuncs): Null<String>;
+   // the source code this class generates, or `null` if the class should be ignored. public abstract function compileClassImpl(classType: ClassType, varFields: ClassFieldVars, funcFields: ClassFieldFuncs): Null<String>;

    //---------
-   // Similar to "compileClass", except used for Haxe enums. public abstract function compileEnum(classType: EnumType, constructs: Map<String, EnumField>): Null<String>;
+   // Similar to "compileClass", except used for Haxe enums. public abstract function compileEnumImpl(classType: EnumType, constructs: Map<String, EnumField>): Null<String>;

    //---------
-   // Given the `TypedExpr`, this function should return a String of the generated expression for the output language.
+   // Given the `TypedExpr`, this function should return a String of the generated
+   // expression for the output language.
-   // Returning `null` causes the compiler to ignore this expression. public abstract function compileExpression(expr: TypedExpr): Null<String>;
+   // Returning `null` causes the compiler to ignore this expression. public abstract function compileExpressionImpl(expr: TypedExpr): Null<String>;

    //---------
-   // Typedef and Abstract compiling functions are also included, but they are ignored by default.
+   // Typedef and Abstract compiling functions are also included, but they are ignored
-   // They can be overriden if desired. public function compileTypedef(classType: DefType): Null<String> { return null; }
+   // by default.
+They can be overriden if desired. public function compileTypedefImpl(classType: DefType): Null<String> { return null; }
-   public function compileAbstract(classType: AbstractType): Null<String> { return null; }
+   public function compileAbstractImpl(classType: AbstractType): Null<String> { return null; }

    // ---

    //---------
-   // Normally this function is unused, however if "Manual" mode is selected for "fileOutputType", this function is called
+   // Normally this function is unused, however if "Manual" mode is selected for
-   // and Reflaxe does not generate any output itself.
+   // "fileOutputType", this function is called and Reflaxe does not generate any
+   // output itself.
 If you wish for more control over how files are generated with
    // your custom Haxe target, this is the function for you. public function generateFilesManually() {}